mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 Here are some lessons learned from all the experiments above:

 - Be prepared for 1-3 seconds cold starts even for the smallest Functions
-- Stay on V1 of runtime until V2 goes GA unless you don't care about perf
-- .NET precompiled and Javascript Functions have roughly same cold start time
+- Different languages and runtimes have roughly comparable cold start time within the same platform
 - Minimize the amount of dependencies, only bring what's needed

 Do you see anything weird or unexpected in my results?
 Do you need me to dig deeper on other aspects?